Weather Section | Mobile App Design for Environmental Monitoring

 Working under time and development constraints challenged me to make quick, effective design decisions, balancing user needs with what was feasible within a week.
 Collaborating closely with developers gave me hands-on experience in understanding technical limitations and aligning our goals to create a cohesive product under pressure.
 This experience strengthened my respect for clear communication and adaptability within a cross-functional team.

-Presenting Weather Section taught me the importance of clearly communicating the testing process.
+Presenting Weather Section to an audience taught me the importance of clearly communicating the testing process.
 Although I initially felt that usability testing was not essential to include in our presentation due to a ten minute time limit, the judges interpreted its absence as a lack of testing, which was disappointing since our team had conducted testing that meaningfully improved our design.
 This feedback reinforced the importance of sharing our testing efforts and findings, no matter the time constraints, as they demonstrate a thoughtful, user-centered approach.
 Additionally, the judges emphasized the significance of accessibility testing, which we hadn’t incorporated.
 Their comments highlighted the importance of prioritizing accessibility checks, a lesson I’ll carry forward in future projects.

 Reflecting on this experience, I realize how much I’ve grown in balancing design quality with time efficiency and in understanding the importance of transparency around testing and accessibility.
 I look forward to participating in future hackathons, where I can continue refining my skills, deepening my understanding of inclusive design, and applying a more user-centered approach at every stage of the process.